 Q: What is the future of biometric payments?

-Rapid advancements in biometric technology anticipate biometrics will authenticate $2 trillion in payments by 2023.
-To meet this demand, eCommerce merchants and retailers are encouraged to accept new payment methods, such as contactless or biometric payments.
+The global biometric payment market was valued at approximately $8.6 billion in 2023 and is projected to reach over $34 billion by 2032, growing at a CAGR of 16-17%.
+To meet this demand, ecommerce merchants and retailers are encouraged to accept new payment methods, such as contactless or biometric payments.

 Q: Which companies have implemented biometric payments?